uniba-dsg/betsy/README.md

 - Ant 1.8.3 or higher
   - `ANT_HOME` should point to the Ant directory
   - `PATH` should include `ANT_HOME/bin`

+## Software Requirements (virtualised testing)
+- VirtualBox 4.2.12 or higher
+  - installation path shall be included in `Config.groovy`
+  - usage of a matching `vboxjws.jar` must be assured in the `build.gradle` file

 ## Licensing
 LGPL Version 3: http://www.gnu.org/licenses/lgpl-3.0.html